qor5/go-bus/README.md

     },
 }

-customSub, err := queue.Subscribe(ctx, "payments.processed", bus.WithPlanConfig(customPlan))
+customSub, err := queue.Subscribe(ctx, "payments.processed", bus.WithPlanConfig(&customPlan))

 // Unsubscribe from a specific subscription
 // This method is usually executed when the subscription is not needed, and is not supposed to be executed with the exit of the program.